Diyckstra/terraform-provider-deyckstra/website/docs/r/lb_target_group_attachment.md

 # Resource: aws_lb_target_group_attachment

-Provides the ability to register instances and containers with an Application Load Balancer (ALB) or Network Load Balancer (NLB) target group.
+Provides the ability to register instances and containers with an application load balancer (ALB) or network load balancer (NLB) target group.

 ~> **Note** `aws_alb_target_group_attachment` is known as `aws_lb_target_group_attachment`.
 The functionality is identical.